 Maryam Sheikhalizadeh, Azerbaijan

-The current University of Arizona athlete is in her second Olympics, competing in the 50-meter freestyle.
+The current University of Arizona swimmer competed in her second Olympics.
+She finished third in her heat in the 50-meter freestyle, but did not qualify for the final.

 Tolu Young, Fiji